Myoldmopar/MyPyOpt/README.md

 # MyPyOpt
 Python version of my simple optimization app from school

-## Source
-These are based on my optimization class from grad school.

 ## Documentation [![](https://readthedocs.org/projects/mypyopt/badge/?version=latest)](http://mypyopt.readthedocs.org/en/latest/)
 Documentation is hosted on [ReadTheDocs](http://mypyopt.readthedocs.org/en/latest/).
 The docs are completely bare right now.
 To build the documentation, enter the docs/ subdirectory and execute `make html`; then open `/docs/_build/html/index.html` to see the documentation.